Chemical and Petroleum Engineering BEng (Hons) or MEng – 2020 entry

-Chemical engineers work across a range of sectors in the UK and overseas, and are increasingly sought by speciality chemical industries that manufacture high-value-added products.
+Chemical engineers work across a range of sectors in the UK and internationally, and are increasingly sought by speciality chemical industries that manufacture high value-added products.

-Chemical engineers on average earn more than any other engineering discipline and graduates are consistently paid more than chemists and other scientists.
+On average, chemical engineers earn more than any other engineering discipline and graduates are consistently paid more than chemists and other scientists.
 The high salaries paid reflect the level of responsibility and importance which chemical engineering graduates quickly attain.

-At Surrey, our graduate employment record is excellent.
-This demonstrates the strength of our programmes in preparing you for the world of work and the substantial benefits of undertaking our Professional Training placement programme.
+At Surrey, our excellent graduate employment record demonstrates the strength of our courses and Professional Training placements in preparing you for the world of work.

 Our Personal and Professional Skills programme is undoubtedly another factor in the exceptional employment record of our graduates.

-We have worked closely with industrial organisations to design these programmes around their needs, to ensure that there will be excellent opportunities available to you upon graduation.
+We’ve worked closely with industrial organisations to design these courses around their needs, to ensure that there will be excellent opportunities available to you upon graduation.